falcosecurity/falco-website/content/en/docs/setup/packages.md

 ![](/docs/getting-started/images/dialog-1.png)

-From here you can choose one of our 3 drivers `Kmod`, `eBPF`, `Modern eBPF`, a [`Manual configuration`](#manual-configuration) or the `Automatic selection` (recommended) to trigger the automatic logic to select the best driver for you.
+From here you can choose one of our 2 drivers `Kmod` and `Modern eBPF`, a [`Manual configuration`](#manual-configuration) or the `Automatic selection` (recommended) to trigger the automatic logic to select the best driver for you.
 When you choose a driver from the dialog, the `systemd` service is always enabled by default so it will start at every system reboot.
 If you want to disable this behavior type `systemctl disable falco-kmod.service` (if you are using the kernel module like in this example).

 After the first dialog, you should see a second one: